Rice production in China: Chinese cultivated varieties

 Cultivated varieties are noted to have originated in areas near the Yangtze and Huai rivers.
 From these areas, wild, ancient varieties spread through environmental and cropping conditions.
 Over time, these varieties evolved and were domesticated into O. sativa subspecies japonica and indica.

 Rice breeding

 Hybrid rice breeding seeks to improve yield and adaptation in response to demand and environmental challenges and was introduced in the 1970s by Yuan Longping.
 In 1996, the Super Rice Project was spearheaded by the Ministry of Agriculture, combining japonica and indica subspecies.
 However, this breeding process is time-consuming and has affected the growth of the breeding program and available rice variants.

-Subspecies throughout the regions
+Subspecies by region

 Japonica

 Japonica plants are small and have dark green leaves.
 Its grains are round and short and do not break easily.
 Due to its high levels of amylopectin, the grains are moist and sticky when cooked.
 Japonica is found in cool and temperate climates.